 High chargeback rates also discourage regular banks from providing online support businesses with merchant accounts.
 This chargeback threshold is extremely low and is easy to go over by just being on online retailer.
 A healthy ratio is under 2% for most online businesses.
 You calculate this percentage by dividing the number of chargebacks by the number of transactions for that month.

-Unfortunately, not being able to accept payments is a huge problem for many “high-risk” businesses.
+Unfortunately, not being able to accept payments is a huge problem for many “high risk” businesses.
 All of this leads into the difficulty securing a merchant account for tech support.
-Traditional banks and aggregators choose to not accept high-risk accounts, preferring lower risk categories.
+Traditional banks and aggregators choose to not accept high risk merchant accounts, preferring lower risk categories.
 In fact, any processor with an auto approval technique is very likely to not accept your business type.
 Many merchants get set up to process payments this way, not realizing that within a few days, weeks, or months, they will be shut down.

 Why You Need a Specialized Account